tadeaspaule/pat/README.md

 For splitting a spritesheet into individual files.
 You have options for specifying cell size or number of rows and columns, and more.

+## colalts

+Makes alternates of image (or all images in given directory).
+Does this by shuffling RGB values, for ex. in one image it swaps the original's R channel and B channel, etc.
 ## rm-prefix

 Sometimes spritesheets come in separate files but you want to get rid of prefixes like `atk_1_` etc. Just do `pat rm-prefix PREFIX DIRPATH`